 Award funds reflecting allowable project costs must be obligated before the end of the award period.
-Obligated funds cover monies spent and expenses for all approved items in the FCM that your agency has incurred but not yet paid.
-Your agency has up to 90 days after the end of the award period to request reimbursement for funds obligated.
+Obligated funds cover monies spent and expenses incurred but not yet paid, for any approved items listed in the award package.
+Your agency has up to 120 days after the end of the award period to request reimbursement for funds obligated.

-Please be advised that 2 C.F.R. §200.343(a) requires recipients to submit final SF-425s and 2 C.F.R. § 200.343(b) requires recipients to draw down the final reimbursement for expended funds within 90 days after the expiration of the award.
-In addition, be advised that failure to complete the drawdown of funds within the 90-day period following award expiration will result in the forfeiture of the remaining eligible balance.
+Please be advised that 2 C.F.R. §200.344(a) requires recipients to submit final SF-425s and 2 C.F.R. § 200.344(b) requires recipients to draw down the final reimbursement for expended funds within 120 days after the expiration of the award.
+In addition, be advised that failure to complete the drawdown of funds within the 120-day period following award expiration will result in the forfeiture of the remaining eligible balance.

-It is possible that your agency may have excess award funds remaining in your account following the award period due to an overestimate of item costs during the award period.
+It is possible that your agency may have unobligated and unspent award funds remaining in your account following the award period due to an overestimate of item costs during the application period.
 Your agency should review its records carefully to ensure that it draws down and expends only the amount required for actual costs incurred during the award period.
-Any excess unobligated or unspent funds should remain in your account, and will be deobligated during the closeout process.
+Any remaining unobligated or unspent funds should remain in your account and will be deobligated during the closeout process.

-Final Program Progress (Closeout) Report
+Final Program Performance (Closeout) Report

-After your award period has ended, your agency may be sent a final progress or closeout report from the COPS Office and asked to complete it.
+After your award period has ended, your agency's final performance or closeout report can be accessed through the Performance Management section of your award in JustGrants.
 This report will serve as your agency's final programmatic report on the award, and the information your agency provides in this report will be used to make a final assessment of your award progress.